42xel/BAPL2/README.md

 # pow2 = 7 ;
 @ = # f 5 ; prints 14 rather than 32
 ```
-and rewrite it using block :
+and rewrite it using a block :
 ```
 .f = pow2 = {#. = if ?
 2 * #. (?-1) else 1} ;
 # pow2 = 7 ; we can no longer change what the récursive function referes to
 @ = # f 5 ; 32
 ```
+we can no longer break the reference of the function to itself.

-The syntax `#f = {}` allows to declare function with each call instance having their own scope and local variable, in a way more in line withe mainstream programming languages.
+The syntax `#f = { ;{...} }` allows to declare function with each call instance having their own scope and local variable, in a way more in line withe mainstream programming languages.

 ### Stack Introspection and other exploits

 The behaviours described in this section are unintended, unsafe, unspecified and unreliable.

-They are however a lot of fun and gives idea for the future.
+They are however a lot of fun and give idea for the future.
 They have to be fixed but, part of them may become features.

 Stack introspection has accidentally been made possible, as a result of me being lazy when it comes to cleaning the stack (only changing the pointer without erasing the content).
-Combined with the fact that most things are expression that are evaluated and pushed to the stack even when not necessarilly used, and combined with some bridges otherwise leading to nowhere it offers some intersting options.
+Combined with the fact that most things are expressions that are evaluated and pushed to the stack even when not necessarilly used, as well as with some bridges otherwise leading to nowhere, it offers some intersting options.
 ```
 45, 52;
 @ = a = ();         prints 45